Medication for Anxiety

 Types of Medication Used to Treat Anxiety Disorders

-What follows is a description of two major classes of prescription medications used in the treatment of anxiety disorders.
+What follows is a description of the major classes of prescription medications used in the treatment of anxiety disorders.
 Potential advantages and drawbacks of each type of medication are considered.

 SSRI Antidepressant Medications